Johnng007/SSL-HELPER/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, plea open an issue first to discuss what you would like to change.

-NOTE: you dont need administrator priviledges to run the batch file, even in a domain joined PC.

 ## License
 [MIT](https://mit.com/licenses/mit/)